JuliaHealth/KomaMRI.jl/docs/src/getting-started.md

 Then, press the button `Reconstruct!` and wait until the reconstruction ends.
 Then click on the `Reconstruction` dropdown and then click on the `|Image|` button to see the image reconstruction:

 ![](assets/ui-view-abs-image.png)

+Congratulations, you successfully simulated an MRI acquisition! 🎊